JWBurgers/Bitcoin_Server/Chapter 5 - Final security and performance measures.md

 6. Set your firewall settings to the highest possible level.
 (If you discover that this gives substantial issues down the line, you can lower them.)
 7. Update your router’s firmware to the latest version.
 Be careful during this process not to pull out the power, or you may **brick** your router.
 Router producers are not great at keeping their firmware updated, but definitely make updates if you can find them.

-An additional good security practice is not to provide network access to guests.
+An additional good security practice is not to provide direct network access to guests.
 Everyone who has your wireless access point password can basically decrypt all your wireless communications unless you take additional measures.
 If you do really want to let guests use your home network, many routers typically have the option to broadcast a guest network with a different password.

 These points of attention above are not magic, but they will help you improve home network security.